carolinau/cu-theme/README.md

 4. **Copy local settings file:**

     Next, copy the Drupal local settings file from the .lando directory to the project's web/sites/default directory and rename it to `settings.local.php`.
-In each of the sites listed above (and in the cu-theme upstream itself) there is a Drupal local settings file with a unique name following this pattern:
+In each of the sites listed above, in addition to the cu-theme upstream's Drupal local settings file there is a Drupal local settings file with a unique name following this pattern:

     `example.[project_name].settings.local.php`